 - Provide a clearly written disclosure of how your company will use their information.
 Will you store form answers?
 Will you share information with third parties?

-- Landing pages should usually avoid navigation, but mortgage pages need to establish legitimacy and authority.
+- post-click landing pages should usually avoid navigation, but mortgage pages need to establish legitimacy and authority.
 Adding links to your company’s homepage and other information can help with that.

 - Include security information specific to financial institutions, such as Member FDIC and Equal Housing Lender.